 What can be found in vintage clothing?

-Some people find second-hand clothes dirty because they don't know who wore the garment before them.
-Of course, you also don't know who has touched or tried on a new garment, but a second-hand garment has usually been worn for longer.
-And yes, it's possible that bacteria, viruses, fungi or parasites have ended up on or in the clothing.
-It might sound gross, but luckily, washing machines exist.
-We've looked into what sort of grime you might find in second-hand clothes and, more importantly, how to get them properly clean.
-This way, you can happily search for vintage treasures.
+Some people find second-hand clothes unhygienic because they don't know who wore the garment before them.
+Of course, you also don't know who has touched or tried on a new piece of clothing, but a second-hand garment has usually been worn for longer.
+And yes, it's possible that bacteria, viruses, fungi, or parasites have ended up on or in the clothing.
+This may sound unpleasant, but fortunately, washing machines exist.
+We've researched what kind of grime you might find in second-hand clothes and, more importantly, how to get them properly clean.
+This way, you can search for vintage treasures with peace of mind.

 Can you get scabies from second-hand clothing?